legacysurvey/legacysurvey/pages/dr3/description.rst

     DECam Legacy Survey Data Release 3.

 DECam
-    Dark Energy Camera on the NOAO Blanco 4-meter telescope.
+    Dark Energy Camera on the Blanco 4-meter telescope.

 maggie
     Linear flux units, where an object with an AB magnitude of 0 has a